ble-ss/word-game/README.md

 # Basic Word Game

-This is a basic word game, where the goal is to type as much words as possible given that the last character of given word matches the first character of the input word.
-Each word must be submitted within 5 seconds.
+This is basic word game to play when you are feeling bored.
+The goal is to type as much words as possible while following the rules.
+The rulse are,
+- The word must be a valid English word
+- The first character of the word must match the last character of the given word- each word must be entered within 5 seconds or the game will end.

 ## How to run